THE

 ........................

 The selfish brain is eager for benefits, less eager for obligation; it finds self-preservation by exploiting the advantages of community while minimizing its own contribution.
 Individualism proclaims self-reliance and non-dependence, but it has never been the power to stand alone in the wild.
-Few if any creatures are more naturally fragile than Homo sapiens; nor more dependent on the contributions of their kind.
+Few if any creatures are more naturally insufficient than Homo sapiens; nor more dependent on the contributions of their kind.
 Humans have survived and prospered by shared invention and recognition of a common interest in the security of their lives.
 The selfish brain rejects mutual obligation... it believes it ought to do what it wants for itself, discounting the enormous structure of support provided by the community.
 The ethical brain wants to do what it ought, obedient to principles and values that transcend personal interest (which includes many principled conservatives).
 It is the divide that turns politics over policies for achieving common goals and mutual well-being into the politics of partisan advantage... in denial and opposition to common goals.
 The progressive's commitment to equality and social justice is not a denial of individuality, it is a demand for the equality of all individuals... even the selfish ones.

 Selfishness is the primal instinct; cooperation is the evolved understanding that socioeconomic competition for well-being is a pre-violence conflict, until unjust outcomes call forth violent remedies.
 The effort required to remedy wrongs is justified by the effort exerted in the defense of wrongs.
 That injustice be rectified is the prevailing imperative.
 Injustice is not defended by accusations that the remedy is wrong.